 14. Wendy's has a Foie Gras Burger on the menu in Japan.

 Like most other fast food chains, Wendy's offers different items on its international menus.
 Wendy's Japan featured a Caviar and Lobster Burger and a Lobster Surf and Turf Burger as part of a limited time menu.
 Order off of the premium menu for a burger topped with foie gras and truffle sauce.

 When Wendy’s refreshed its logo a couple of years ago, consumers immediately noticed a little something extra in the cartoon spokesmodel’s collar: the word “Mom.”
 Was Wendy’s intentionally trying to make us associate its fast food offerings with the wholesome goodness of mom’s cooking?
-Not on purpose, said Denny Lynch, the company’s senior vice president of communications.
+Not on purpose, said Denny Lynch, the company’s then-senior vice president of communications.
 "We are aware of this and find it interesting that it appears our Wendy cameo has 'mom' on her ruffled collar.
 We can assure you it was unintentional."
 But once you see it, you can't unsee it.